Production Scheduling

 Conclusions

-• In order to commit a delivery time to a customer we need to schedule production taking into account existing jobs already in process
+• To commit a delivery time for a new customer order, we need to schedule production, taking into account existing jobs already in process

 • When a job is given priority we need to know the impact to all other current jobs